kyn0v/TIB-Net/README.md

 cd evaltool/
 python reval_voc.py
 ```
 Then the result file (in '.pkl' format) would be save in `./result/evaluation/`.
+Moreover, the function about drawing simple PR curve was commented, and you can activate the feature by modifying corresponding file.

 # Acknowledgement
 Our project is inspired by [EXTD](https://github.com/clovaai/EXTD_Pytorch#requirement), and we appreciate all the contributors who open source code and promote community development.
 We wish that our work could also inspire other researchers.